Table of Contents

-The Graphite graphing and monitoring tool is an open source software for monitoring time-series data, and it can be installed on any system, from cheap hardware to cloud.
+The Graphite graphing and monitoring tool is open-source software for monitoring time-series data, and it can be installed on any system, from cheap hardware to the cloud.
 Graphite collects time series data from infrastructure, servers, networks, and applications, and then provides the Graphite graphing UI for analyzing the data.
 Graphite has been around since 2008, and it has been continuously developing over the past 12 years.

 MetricFire is a Hosted Graphite service that allows users to use Graphite without any of the installation and setup.
 At MetricFire, Graphite is hosted in a web app, so all users need to do is send metrics, then the metrics are visualized directly in Graphite and Grafana.
 MetricFire’s users can query, visualize, and alert all directly in the platform with both Grafana and Graphite.

 Try out Graphite with MetricFire’s free trial and start monitoring your time-series information.
 You can also book a demo and talk to the MetricFire team directly about how to best apply Graphite at your company.

 - Graphite is an open-source tool for monitoring time-series data.

 - Graphite collects and analyzes data from infrastructure, servers, networks, and applications.